mariopaonessa/starthack2017/README.md

 `!!!!!!!!!!!!!
 ATTENTION - THESE SNIPPETS ARE NOT MADE FOR REAL USAGE!!!!!!!!!!!!!!`

 It will grow durign starthack2017.
-Here you can find some:
+Here you can find some hints for:

 1. Basics with tensorflow
 2. Sample for speaker recognition